b-g/tilehut/tutorial/README.md

 **Set a name** for your project and **untick the "Default data"-checkbox**, because we are creating a map from scratch.
 ![set project details](readme-assets/tilemill_step_02_projectDetails.png)

-This is what you should end up with **following**:
+You should end up with the **following**:
 ![blank project](readme-assets/tilemill_step_03_blankProject.png)

 ### Step 3: Import Map Data
+** Note:** [optimizing your shapefiles](https://www.mapbox.com/tilemill/docs/guides/optimizing-shapefiles/) can help performance.

-You can choose from a variety of formats, but we are going for an ESRI Shapefile.
-Basically the shape file is like a vector file which is made for geospatial data.
+You can choose from a variety of formats (e.g. GeoJSON, ESRI Shapefile, etc), but in this tutorial we will use an ESRI Shapefile of the world country boundaries.
+A shapefile is a vector file (of points, lines, or polygons) that has attributes and is georeferenced.

 Open layer menu and **add a new layer**.
 ![add new layer](readme-assets/tilemill_step_04_addLayer.png)